 BBC Earth will for instance host the TV premiere of Sir David Attenborough’s latest natural history documentary, Dynasties.
 Other upcoming highlights of the channel include award-winning survival series Life Below Zero and natural history series Rituals.

-Salim Mukaddam, BBC Studios General Manager and Vice-President, Central and Eastern Europe, commented on the brand’s debut in Slovakia and the Czech Republic: “BBC Earth has extended its footprint across the CEE region considerably over the past 12 months as platform operators recognise the unique, high-quality content on offer and the growing audience appetite for programming that can inform, entertain and inspire”.
+Salim Mukaddam, BBC Studios General Manager and Vice-President, Central and Eastern Europe, commented on the brand’s expansion in the CEE region and debut in Slovakia and the Czech Republic: “BBC Earth has extended its footprint across the CEE region considerably over the past 12 months as platform operators recognise the unique, high-quality content on offer and the growing audience appetite for programming that can inform, entertain and inspire”.